 How To Serve Montepulciano Red Wine

 Contrary to what you might have heard, serving red wine at room temperature is not ideal.
 Doing so could render it too warm, resulting in a bitter, unbalanced, and soupy sipper.
 (Not exactly what you were going for, right?)

 Instead, the best wine temperature for a bottle of Montepulciano is around 60-65 degrees Fahrenheit.
 For younger wines (2-3 years), lean on the cooler side of this range; for older, high-quality varieties, opt for the warmer end of the spectrum.

-You can chill your wine in the fridge for 30 minutes to an hour, then decant it for about half an hour before serving.
-Admittedly, this might sound like a lot of needless back and forth, but following these steps ensures you bring out the best aspects of the wine.
-Check out our guide to decanting wine and see for yourself.
+To achieve this, chill your wine in the refrigerator for 30 minutes to an hour, then decant it for about half an hour before serving.
+While this may seem like unnecessary back and forth, these steps ensure you bring out the best aspects of the wine.
+Check out our guide to decanting wine to learn more.